VSjnk/VSink-Tweaks-VRC-Quest-Mod/README.md

 # VSink Tweaks
 <H1>Our client <H1>
+  <p>THIS PROJECT IS DEPRECATED UNITLL VRC QUEST MODDING RETURNS (please let me know if it comes back though!)</p>

 This is my first time making a github repository.
 Please don't hate me, If you want the full source code, go download the zip from releases "# VSink-Tweaks-VRC-Quest-Mod"